jgwest/gitops-repository-template/README.md

 In particular:
 - New environments should be added and removed from `components/(component name)/overlays/(environment name)`
-    - K8s resources (ConfigMaps/etc) that are defined within all environment should be included in `environments/base`
-    - Environments can also contain environment-specific K8s resources: they should be defined in the environment's overlay
+    - Each `components/(component name)` folder needs to have the environment added (presuming it is supported in that environment)
 - The GitOps repository can contain multiple components (for example, the 'frontend' and 'backend' of a single application.)
 - Environment-specific component configuration should be defined in `component/(component name)/overlays/(environment name)`
     - For example, environment variables of the component that are set only in production, or only in development (eg different database credentials for different environments)
+    - Replicas/container image/ports/env vars should only be defined in the `components/(component name)/overlays/(environment name)`.
 - Otherwise this repository uses the standard kustomize `base`/`overlays` pattern, where `base` contain resource definitions, and `overlays` contain patches against those resource definitions (which eliminates the need to duplicate data across multiple resources)

 Differences from [template v1](https://github.com/redhat-appstudio/gitops-repository-template):